Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima, Japan, with her husband and young son.

 Spongebob Squarepants is actually full of more naughty jokes and gags that kids won't notice, but you will.
 Click here for more Spongebob jokes.

 "I rented you boys some movies.
 Reptar Come Home, Reptar Redux.
-And my personal favourite, Lonely Space Vixens.
+And my personal favorite, Lonely Space Vixens.
 That's for after you go to bed."

 - Grandpa, Rugrats.